-Sophia 2013 paid its consultant in advance for the first quarter of 2013 on December 27, 2012.
+Sophia for Council paid its consultant in advance for the first quarter of 2017 on December 27, 2016.
 Because this payment is for work to be performed in the election year, this expenditure is attributed to the primary expenditure limit.